pronesto/DCC888/PhiFunctions/README.md

 ![Running the factorial function](../assets/images/ssaFact.png)

-This semantics will work fine for CSSA-form programs.
+This "pick-last" semantics will work fine for CSSA-form programs.
 And it is rather elegant: we do not need to keep track of the path used to reach a phi-function: the last binding within its list of uses will be always the correct assignment (want to know why?
 Remember that the definition of a variable dominates its uses in an SSA-form program!).

+## The Swap Problem

-However, this semantics will collapse for non-CSSA form programs.
+However, the pick-last semantics will collapse for non-CSSA form programs.
 And these programs do exist.
 Most algorithms that convert a program to SSA form will in fact create CSSA-form programs.
 However, some compiler optimizations might propagate copies, breaking the conventional property.